RIAEvangelist/node-parrot-drone/projects/common.md

 Supported accessories list.

 Triggered : at connection.

-Example binding to listen for this event from the drone :
+Example binding to listen for the ` SupportedAccessoriesListChanged ` event from the drone :

 ```javascript